Your Deceased Loved One Wants to Talk With You

 In order to consider life after death, we need to think outside the box.
 For that reason I’d like to drop the term “life after death” as most people call it.

-My reason for this is that if we do continue on, it may be a completely different form of existence than we can ever imagine.
-So don't you think “existence after death” is a better term?
+If we do continue as some form of existence, it may be a completely different than we can ever imagine, so don't you agree that “existence after death” is a better term?

 Everyone in Heaven will forever be at the peak of his or her existence!